Recruiting the first Crows

 David Marshall, who turned 31 during the 1991 season, was the oldest on the list and had played 323 games for Glenelg.
 Former West Torrens captain and State defender Bruce Lindsay, North Adelaide’s 1987 premiership captain Darel Hart, Trevor Clisby, Clayton Lamb, Central District best-and-fairest Scott Lee and Norwood defender Tom Warhurst were among the other experienced SANFL players who survived the pre-season challenges.

 South Adelaide’s Mark Bickley was one of a handful of players listed but not given a contract before the season.
-He signed a contract before his first AFL game in round four.
+He eventually signed a contract before his first AFL game in round four.

 The final big piece of the squad puzzle was the addition of ten highly-rated South Australian teenagers, selected with input from SA junior football leaders Russell Ebert and Alan Stewart.
 This group included 16-year-old Rostrevor College schoolboy Ben Hart – who 18 months later would be an All-Australian – promising tall Shaun Rehn, Brenton Sanderson, Adam Saliba, Peter Turner, Randall Bone, Damien McCarthy, Jonathon Ross, Damien Mellow and Jarrod Hocking.
 North Adelaide’s Saliba had been part of the initial training squad before withdrawing but the club was keen to try to harness his talent.